AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 ### Analyze a Journey Optimizer journey in Journey canvas

-To open a Journey Optimizer journey in Journey canvas:
+For information about analyzing a Journey Optimizer journey in Journey canvas, see [Configure a Journey canvas visualization](/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md).

-1. In Journey Optimizer, open the journey that you want to analyze in Journey canvas.

-1. Select [!UICONTROL **Analyze in CJA**]. <!-- ?? -->

 ### Enhance Journey Optimizer journeys in Journey canvas for deeper analysis